안녕하세요. 토미입니다. Let’s have fun learning Korean today!

 Number two is wrong because 피곤하니까 means “you are tired.”

-This expression does not have a meaning of assumption.
+This expression does not have the meaning of assumption.

 Then, let’s read this sentence together!